MicrosoftDocs/data-api-builder-docs/data-api-builder/getting-started/getting-started-azure-cosmos-db.md

 AccountEndpoint=AccountEndpoint=https://localhost:8081/;AccountKey=REPLACEME;
 ```

-Now that you've all the required pieces in place, it's time to create the configuration file for DAB.
+Now that you have all the required pieces in place, it's time to create the configuration file for DAB.

 ## Creating a configuration file for DAB

 The Data API builder for Azure Databases engine needs a [configuration file](../configuration-file.md).
 There you'll define which database DAB connects to, and which entities are to be exposed by the API, together with their properties.

-For this getting started guide, you'll use DAB CLI to initialize your configuration file.
+For this getting started guide you will use DAB CLI to initialize your configuration file.
 Run the following command:

 ```bash
 dab init --database-type "cosmosdb_nosql" --graphql-schema schema.gql --cosmosdb_nosql-database PlaygroundDB --connection-string "AccountEndpoint=https://localhost:8081/;AccountKey=REPLACEME;" --host-mode "Development"
 ```

-The command generates a config file called `dab-config.json` looking like this:
+The command will generate a config file called `dab-config.json` looking like this:

 ```json
 {